 You would hardly get a 19.3g/mL density as the tested material likely has another metal in its composition.
 However, the closer the number is to the standard density, the more likely it’s authentic gold.
 Remember that different types of gold have varying densities; for example, white gold is heavier than yellow.

-The Best Way to Test Gold
+So What’s the Best Way to Test Gold?

 Other means of testing gold authenticity include biting, scratching, and placing on the skin.
 However, some of these other means can be impractical, inaccurate, or cause damage to the gold.
 None of the homemade means of testing is highly accurate, and you should use them in conjunction with each other.